wesley-221/DirkBot/README.md

 # MySQL database
-Here is an empty database file with all the tables required:
-Soon™
+The database file is located in `/configfiles/dirk_database.sql`.
+To import this database, simply use the following command: `mysql -u username -p database < dirk_database.sql`